OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 API for interacting with these data structures will be described, and when applicable, comments on performance and best practices will be made.

-In general, concepts and capabilities will be demonstrated for the Python and C++ API because of noticeable differences in function signatures.
+In general, concepts and capabilities will be demonstrated for the Python and C++ API.
 The C and Fortran function signatures closely resemble the C++ API, and as a result, they are not discussed in detail in the interest of brevity.
 For more detailed explanations of the C and Fortran API, refer to the documentation pages for those clients.

 Tensor
 ======